BethAnna/BethAnna.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm BethAnna!
 I am fascinated by the complex nature of the human brain and its capacity to store, process, and manipulate a multitude of noisy information in real time.
 These functions, collectively referred to as working memory, empower learning, decision-making, and downstream cognition.
 As an electrical and systems engineer by training, my work utilizes optimization and control-theoretic dynamical modeling to gain mechanistic and systems-level understanding of neural function.
-Check out my publications (or send me a message!) for more info.
+Check out my [CV](https://bethanna.github.io/cv/) and [Publications](https://bethanna.github.io/publications/) for more info -- or send me a message!

 I also love to knit and crochet, and I am constantly working on new designs and projects.
 You can see those on [my Ravelry page](https://www.ravelry.com/designers/thompson-yarn-arts).